Te Kura Summer School

 There are four ways you can support your ākonga (students) to achieve their goals with Te Kura Summer School:

-- Learning support: Schools can provide learning or pastoral support at their chosen venue during the summer break.
+- Support with learning – schools can provide learning or pastoral support at their chosen venue during the summer break.

 I would like to express my interest in joining the Te Kura Summer School teaching team.
 Where do I sign up?

-To express your interest in joining our Te Kura Summer School teaching team, please visit our Summer School Registration Portal.
+To express your interest in joining our Te Kura Summer School teaching team, please visit our Te Kura Careers Centre.

 I would like to learn more about Te Kura Summer School.
 How can I contact you?